Ground tyrant

-Systematics and taxonomy
+Taxonomy

+The genus Muscisaxicola was introduced in 1837 by the French naturalists Alcide d'Orbigny and Frédéric de Lafresnaye.
+They listed several species in their new genus but did not specify a type species.
+In 1840 the English zoologist George Gray selected Muscisaxicola rufivertex Orbigny & Lafresnaye, the rufous-naped ground tyrant, as the type.
+The genus name is a portmanteau of the genera Muscicapa and Saxicola.

+A molecular phylogenetic study of the suboscines published in 2020 found that the yellow-browed tyrant in the monotypic genus Satrapa was sister to the species in the genus Muscisaxicola.

-A study of mitochondrial DNA by Chesser (2000) has shown that the little ground tyrant (M. fluviatilis) is highly divergent and not closely related to the other ground tyrants.
+A study of mitochondrial DNA by Terry Chesser published in 2000 found that the little ground tyrant (M. fluviatilis) is highly divergent and not closely related to the other ground tyrants.
 All the remaining species are related and form a monophyletic group, although the spot-billed ground tyrant (M. maculirostris) is somewhat divergent from the others.
 The little and spot-billed ground tyrants are smaller and browner than the other species and the little ground tyrant also differs in its habitat, occurring near rivers in the Amazon rainforest.

 The paramo ground tyrant (M. alpinus) and Taczanowski's ground tyrant (M. griseus) were previously treated as a single species but are genetically divergent with the paramo ground tyrant belonging to a southern Andean and Patagonian clade within the genus and Taczanowski's ground tyrant belonging to a central Andean clade.
 The name plain-capped ground tyrant is used by some authors to refer to M. griseus with paramo ground tyrant used for M. alpinus.

 The genus name Muscisaxicola is masculine, therefore the species names griseus, cinereus, maclovianus, alpinus and capistratus are correct rather than grisea, cinerea, macloviana, alpina and capistrata.
 The names flavinucha and albilora are invariable.